voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 looks like special path handling which is intended to bypass session loading for paths to _next is needed when we are getting the data/page.json file used to hydrate the redux object.  commenting this out fixes the linked page problem

 ## Organisation

+### Org Pages

-* OrgListPage  OrgListPage
+* OrgListPage - passed
+    * factor out gssp test as it no longer returns props
+    * feed the OrgDetailPage with organisation prop.
 * OrgDetailPage
-* OrgDetailForm - passing but lots of warnings, Form needs to be modernised.
+* OrgDetailForm - passing but lots of warnings,
-*
+    * Form needs to be modernised.

+### Org Components

-* OrgBanner
+* OrgBanner - passed
-* OrgCard
+* OrgCard - passed
-* OrgRole
+* OrgRole - passed
-* OrgAboutPanel
+* OrgAboutPanel - passed
-* OrgHistoryPanel
+* OrgHistoryPanel - passed
     * get makeStore to use new store.js
     * some match span changed to div in antd.
-* OrgOfferedActivities
+* OrgOfferedActivities - passed
-* OrgSelector
+* OrgSelector - passed
     * this did not work properly before the current org would not be shown and the id would instead.
 Updated so that we correctly pass in and out an org structure as value but display in the selector the { value, label } required.

 ## Person